The New Adventures of Charlie Chan

 The New Adventures of Charlie Chan is a crime drama series that aired in the United States in syndicated television from June 1957 to 1958.
 The first five episodes were made by Vision Productions in the United States, before production switched to the United Kingdom under ITC Entertainment and Television Programs of America.

 Overview

 The series, consisting of 39 half-hour monochrome episodes, follows the investigations of the fictional detective Charlie Chan, created by Earl Derr Biggers in 1925.
 The series follows the convention, established in the Charlie Chan films, of having the Asian character Chan played by a Western actor while his son(s) were played by actual Asians.

-James Hong, who played Number One Son, said J. Carrol Naish had Hong fired from the show after Naish took against him for missing a line in rehearsal and said "What do you think this is?
+James Hong, who played Number One Son, said J. Carrol Naish had him fired from the show after Naish took against him for missing a line in rehearsal and said "What do you think this is?
 A school for Chinese actors?", which Hong ascribed to Naish having a 'deep prejudice'. he said Naish held an ultimatum of either Hong or himself leaving.